Is Your Clinic Accidentally Breaching AHPRA? 10 Red Flags Every Injector Misses | Foundd Legal

 Is Your Clinic Accidentally Breaching AHPRA?
 10 Red Flags Every Injector Misses

-Quick note on scope: This blog covers general AHPRA advertising requirements (all regulated health services) and highlights TGA/ACL touchpoints clinics commonly overlook, especially in social media
+Scope of this guide: This blog covers general AHPRA advertising requirements (for all regulated health services) and highlights TGA and ACL touchpoints clinics commonly overlook, particularly on social media.

 Red flag 1 – Using testimonials in advertising